Forest Hill Road - return to Homepage

 Altobelli

-the side bordering my property.
-So the current project design
+is the side bordering my property.
+So the current project

-happy to fax you any of the materials that I have.
+will be happy to fax you any of the materials that I

-appreciate any clarity you may provide concerning this issue.
+will appreciate any clarity you may provide concerning

 Date: Tue, 11 Jul 2006 12:27:55 -0400 From: "Richard Cloues" <Richard_Cloues@dnr.state.ga.us> To: "Holliday Dental" <teeth@mindspring.com> Cc: "Amanda Schraner" <Amanda_Schraner@dnr.state.ga.us> Subject: Re: Holliday House and Forest Hill Road - clarification In response to your question about the reduction of the